-Evidence of professional program, certificate, or license held or in process of obtaining OR evidence of current or prospective employment related to deaf and hard of hearing infants, toddlers and families.

-- In lieu of the goal statements, applicants must attach a one page written essay (or 5 minute signed video) to their application that discusses why they are interested in obtaining a certificate focused on deaf and hard of hearing infants, toddlers and their families. - · One letter of recommendation.
+- Evidence of professional program, certificate, or license held or in process of obtaining OR evidence of current or prospective employment related to deaf and hard of hearing infants, toddlers and families. - In lieu of the goal statements, applicants must attach a one page written essay (or 5 minute signed video) to their application that discusses why they are interested in obtaining a certificate focused on deaf and hard of hearing infants, toddlers and their families. - One letter of recommendation.

-Summer 1 ITF 700 Socio-Cltrl & Political Ctxts for DHH Infants, Toddlers and their Families 3 ITF 701 Com, Language & Cognitive Dev: DHH Infants and Toddlers 3 Fall 1 ITF 702 Ldrsp Persp on Families with DHH Infants and Toddlers: Their Cultures and Comm 3 ITF 705 DHH Infants Toddlers and their Families: Capstone Project Part 1 1 Spring 1 ITF 703 Strategies for Developing Com, Lang & Cogn for DHH Infants and Toddlers 3 ITF 706 DHH Infants Toddlers and their Families: Capstone Project Part II 2 Summer 2 ITF 704 A Developmental Approach to Programming for Infants/Toddlers and their Families 3
+Cummon 1

+Summer 1 2

+ITF 700 Socio-Cltrl & Political Ctxts 3

+for DHH Infants, Toddlers

+IEEE and their Families 2

+ITF 701 Com, Language & Cognitive 3

+Dev: DHH Infants and

+Toddlers

+Fall 1

+ITF 702 Ldrsp Persp on Families with 3

+DHH Infants and Toddlers:

+Their Cultures and Comm

+ITF 705 DHH Infants Toddlers and 1

+their Families: Capstone

+Project Part 1

+Spring 1

+ITF 703 Strategies for Developing 3

+111 703 Com, Lang & Cogn for DHH J

+Infants and Toddlers

+ITF 706 DHH Infants Toddlers and 2

+777 their Families: Capstone

+Project Part II

+Summer 2

+ITF 704 A Developmental Approach to 3

+Programming for

+Infants/Toddlers and their

+Families

-Interdisciplinary Studies: Infants, Toddlers and their Families Masters of Arts Program
+M.A. in Interdisciplinary Studies: Infants, Toddlers and their Families